The Crano Memorial Lecture Series

 Nominations for Lecturers are requested and reviewed by members of the Executive Officers of the Akron Section.
 Lecturers are requested to give a research oriented lecture at The University of Akron in the afternoon, and a more general interest talk at an evening meeting.

-Bruce A. Armitage, Professor of Chemistry and Co-Director, Center for Nucleic Acids Science and Technology, Carnegie Mellon University,
+Bruce Armitage, Professor, Chemistry, Co-Director, Center for Nucleic Acid Science and Technology, Carnegie Mellon University, Pittsburgh.

-Kenneth S. Suslick is the Marvin T. Schmidt Research Professor of Chemistry, Professor of Materials Science & Engineering, and Professor of the Beckman Institute for Advanced Science & Engineering at the University of Illinois at Urbana–Champaign.
+Kenneth S. Suslick, Marvin T. Schmidt Research Professor of Chemistry, Professor of Materials Science & Engineering, and Professor of the Beckman Institute for Advanced Science & Engineering at the University of Illinois at Urbana–Champaign.

 Ivan J. Dmochowski, Professor of Chemistry, The University of Pennsylvania.